bwkeller/project2501.ca/pages/index.md

 for simulating mergers and AGNs.

-I'm a TA for PHYS 1BB3 (Modern Physics for Life Sciences) PHYS 3B(A/B)3 (Electronics), and ASTRON 1B03 (Big Questions).
+I'm a TA for PHYS 1BB3 (Modern Physics for Life Sciences) PHYS 3B(A/B)3 (Electronics), PHYS 2G03 (Scientific Computing) and ASTRON 1B03 (Big Questions).
 If you are one of my students, feel free to email me if you'd like to ask me any questions, or set up office hours.

 ### A Few Things I Like
 * Tea
 * Python
 * Belgian Beer
-* github
+* git(+hub)
 * vim
 * The Future

 ### Some Stuff I Dislike
 * Drudgery
 * Black Licorice